Mentally-unstable man jumps inside lion enclosure in Delhi zoo, escapes unhurt

 Thursday noon, Rehan Khan, who hails from Bihar's East Champaran district and currently resides in Delhi's Seelampur area, jumped around 20 feet down into the moat, walked up to the lion and casually sat in front of it.
 All of this happened within a few seconds, a zoo official said.
 Delhi zoo curator and spokesperson Riyaz Khan said the security personnel tried to stop the man, but before they could get hold of him, he jumped into the moat.

-"Delhi zoo security officer Rohit Kumar, Range Officer Saurabh Vashishtha were among the first ones to respond to the situation.
+"Delhi zoo security officer Rohit Kumar, Range Officer Saurabh Vashistha were among the first ones to respond to the situation.
 Zoo Director Renu Singh supervised the rescue operation that lasted around 15 minutes," another official said.
-"Our rapid response team of 10 officials tranquillised the lion from outside before entering the enclosure and rescued the man," Riyaz Khan said.
+"Our rapid response team of 10 officials tranquillised the lion from outside before entering the enclosure, and rescued the man," Riyaz Khan said.

 Unlike in 2014 when the zoo staff took longer in their efforts to save the intruder, this time they acted swiftly and followed a standard operating procedure prepared for such emergency situations.
 The zoo administration has kept a ladder in the enclosure of every carnivore.